Government Intervention In The PRS And Buy To Let Sectors

-According to the numbers, of those landlords who anticipate further Government action, 73% believe it is either quite, or very, likely this will mean the introduction of minimum tenancy terms, while the same number think action is likely in the HMO and multi-unit block sector.
+According to the numbers of those PRS and buy to let sectors landlords who anticipate further Government action, 73% believe it is either quite, or very, likely this will mean the introduction of minimum tenancy terms, while the same number think action is likely in the HMO and multi-unit block sector.
 72% of landlords think individual licensing for all landlords and their properties is likely, while 38% can envisage a rental cap for private rental properties being introduced.

 The landlord research – undertaken by BVA BDRC and carried out in January 2020 with the results based on 791 online interviews – also asked landlords their views on how supportive of a rental cap they were.
 77% were not in favour, 12% said they may be in favour, 2% definitely supported such a measure while 9% didn’t know.

-When asked what action they would take should any cap on rents be introduced in the PRS, 35% said they would immediately increase all rents to the maximum rent allowable, 33% said they would consider selling some of their portfolio, 20% didn’t know, while 19% would either look at leaving the PRS or at other assets for their investment.
+When asked what action they would take should any cap on rents be introduced in the PRS and buy to let sectors, 35% said they would immediately increase all rents to the maximum rent allowable, 33% said they would consider selling some of their portfolio, 20% didn’t know, while 19% would either look at leaving the PRS or at other assets for their investment.
 10% said they would do nothing.

 Even with large numbers of landlords anticipating further interventionist measures from the new Government, overall respondents tended to be neutral on whether December’s General Election result would be either positive or negative for them.
 26% thought positive, 28% thought negative, while 38% thought neither.
 However, landlords who held more properties within their portfolios were more likely to be positive about the impact.